MuhammadMueed24/SeleniumTestNGFrameWork/README.md

 Error Handling:
 - If a test case fails, the framework captures the exception and attaches the corresponding screenshot in the Spark Reporter.
-  Additionally, the framework reruns the failed test case three times to identify any flakiness issues.

 Supported Browsers:
 The framework supports three browsers: Chrome, Edge, and Firefox.
 The default browser is Microsoft Edge, but you can modify the browser selection in the data.properties file under src/test/resources.